|

 Sabian Evolution Cymbals

-In 2001, Dave was invited to create a
+In 2001, Dave was invited to create a collection of

-collection of cymbals with Sabian, a company he
+cymbals with Sabian, a company he describes as "one of

-describes as "one of the most innovative and caring
+the most innovative and caring family companies that I

-family companies that I am happy to be associated with."
+am happy to be associated with."
+This experience lead to

-This experience lead to the creation of one of the
+the creation of one of the industry's most popular

-industry's most popular cymbal lines - the HHX Evolution
+cymbal lines - the HHX Evolution Series.

 Creating the HHX Evolution line was a team effort, and